 You have bid, won, and paid for your new piano, and now need to get it to your home country.
 I invite others to send in comments on importing into their home country, which will be posted here.
 For coming from the UK to the USA, the procedure is something like this:

 You need a mover to collect it from the auction house.
 G&R Removers are frequently at the larger auctions and will go to the smaller ones as needed.
-In terms of cost, I find them competitive (as of 2010/2011) to other removers.
-As of mid 2011 an example quote to bring a small square from the UK to port (only) in the US is 800 GBP (~$1350 with exchange fees) You must make your own choice, but they answer emails quickly and are generally on top of the business.
-Lance Green or Jim Epsom is a good contact person there.
+In terms of cost, I find them competitive for the value added (as of 2016) to other removers.
+You must make your own choice, but they answer emails quickly and are generally on top of the business.
+Lance Green or Myrtle Smart is a good contact person there.
 They can handle the shipping from door to door, though you should expect some interface with the shipper chosen for the USA portion of the trip, and their recent quotes have been for UK to port only due to problems with shipping cost in the US.